 In 2017 numbers in the championship slipped; just nine drivers starting in all five events.
 The future of TouringCar had been under discussion several times, but with naumbers again dropping and only five non-Nordic drivers among the 20 seen over the five events, the FIA decided to call time on the European Championship for TouringCar.
 During the year it announced that 2018 would be the final season, and consist of a shortened three-event schedule.
 Gehrman (Fiesta Mk7) took round one before Lars Oivind Enerberg (Fiesta Mk6)hit his stride and took three event wins and put his name to the championship for a second time.
 Gundersen won the final round.

 And so to the final year for TouringCar at FIA championship level, Fredrik Salsten returned in his DS3 to beat a 16-car field in Belgium.
 Daniel Holten (Fiesta Mk7) stepped back to TouringCar and was best of 18 starters in Norway and the last event for the class attracted a capacity 20-car field (plus one reserve) at Holjes.
 It is likely that the category will be adopted by RallyX Nordic in 2019.

-PS, to get this right up to date a quick round-up of the last FIA event for TouringCar.
+PS, 04 July 2018: In the last FIA event for TouringCar.
 Salsten and Lundh went out early with engine problems.
 Points leaser Steve Volders did not get beyond the semi-finals and there were three potential champions on the grid for the last six laps.
 Daniel Holten was out early with a damaged car.
 Fredrik Magnussen won, but second place was enough for Sivert Svardal to secure the title by a single point, the only Mazda RX8 driver to take the crown.
+But then…

 « Previous Post Next Post »